Polymer/old-docs-site/docs/start/creatingelements.md

       </body>
     </html>

-**Note:** You must run your app from a web server for the [HTML Imports](/platform/html-imports.html) polyfill to work properly.
-This requirement goes away when the API is available natively.
+**Note:** You must run your app from a web server for the [HTML Imports](/platform/html-imports.html) to work properly.
+They cannot be loaded from `file://` due to the browser's security restrictions.
 {: .alert .alert-info }

 Your final directory structure should look something like this: